kyma-project/community/sig-and-wg/sig-core/proposals/objects-store-proposal.md

 ## Object custom resource

 Object resource mandatory information is the:
-- reference info about the source file/object location that must be fetched by ObjectStore with 2 different modes:
+- reference info about the source file/object location that must be fetched by Object controller with 2 different modes:
   - `single` - the link points directly to object that needs to be fetched
   - `index` - the link to index.yaml file that contains reference to files that need to be separately fetch from a given relative location
   - `package` - the link to the zip/tar file that must be unziped before it is uploaded